Our Unique Approach

 Allogeneic stem cell transplant may be considered if the disease stops responding to TKI treatment.
 During an allogeneic transplant, diseased bone marrow cells are replaced with healthy ones from a

 donor.
 These new stem cells grow into (and restore) the body's blood cells.
 This treatment offers the only potential for a cure for CML.
-Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) has one of the largest and most experienced stem cell
+Dana-Farber Brigham Cancer Center has one of the largest and most experienced stem cell

 transplantation programs in the country.